jvrdoljak/First-blog/README.md

 This is my first project in laravel.
-Project has a bug on edit.blade.php.
+Project has a bug in edit.blade.php.